 \section{Conclusion}

 This paper identifies the problem of \textit{situated} natural language explanations.
 We use large PLMs to generate situated NLEs by situated prompts.
-With human studies, we verified that the situated NLEs are more favorable than those unsituated or incorrectly situated NLEs.
-With situated evaluations, we study the strategies that PLMs generate situated NLEs and discuss the most suitable situated prompts among possible paraphrases.
-We call for incorporating more factors about the audience in future research on automatic NLE generation.
+We specify evaluation protocols to quantify the situation-based adaptation effects of the generated NLEs.
+With controlled settings, we study three techniques for writing situated prompts based on the situations and provide recommendations of usage.
+We call for incorporating more factors about the audience in future research on natural language explanations.